jtwig/book/engine/environment.md

 <p style="text-align: justify;">
-As mentioned before, the Environment contains all the configured behaviour while rendering Jtwig Templates, it might include extensions as well.
-The simplies way to instantiate an <code>Environment</code> object is with the following code.
+As mentioned before, the Environment contains all the configured properties and behaviour while rendering Jtwig Templates, it might include extensions as well.
+The simpliest way to instantiate an <code>Environment</code> object is with the following code.
 </p>

 ```java